Skip to main content

 Tips for Effective Backtesting

-• Test One Trading Pair at a Time: This helps isolate the performance of your strategy for that specific pair, making your analysis more accurate.
+• Test One Trading Pair at a Time: Isolate strategy performance for a single market.

 Final Thoughts